 2 The phrase "commercial sexual exploitation of children" (or "CSEC") encompasses a variety of criminal offenses committed against a child in which the child engages, or agrees to engage, in a sex act in exchange for something of value either directly or through a third party.
 Appropriately crafted CSEC laws can be important, additional tools available in a prosecution of child sex trafficking conduct by supplementing available penalties under the trafficking law and providing additional options for plea negotiations without requiring prosecutors to rely on unrelated or low-level offenses in that context.
 For this reason, we analyze trafficking laws separately from CSEC laws-even though both involve commercial sexual exploitation.
 For a complete list of New York's CSEC laws, see the appendix located at the end of this report.

-3 N.Y.
-Penal Law § 230.02(1) (Patronizing a person for prostitution; definitions) states, than fifteen years old and the person guilty of patronizing engages in sexual intercourse, oral sexual conduct, anal sexual conduct, or aggravated sexual conduct as those terms are defined in section 130.00 of this part [Sex offenses; definitions of terms], with the person patronized
+conduct, anal sexual conduct, or aggravated sexual conduct as those terms are defined in section 130.00 of this part [Sex offenses; definitions of terms], with the person patronized